puzzle/unilu-pruefungsabfrage/README.md

 #### Usage
 > Attention: Rootless docker can't run systemwide

-To now make sure Docker uses the rootless daemon, specify the cli context like this: `docker conext use rootless`.
+To now make sure Docker uses the rootless daemon, specify the cli context like this: `docker context use rootless`.

 To control the lifecycle of the daemon use `systemctl --user`.